Infant Respiratory Disorders- Overview and Practice Questions Vector

 71. What is Persistent Pulmonary Hypertension of the Newborn (PPHN)?

-Increased pulmonary vascular resistance leads to right-to-left shunting and alterations in pulmonary vasoreactivity.
+PPHN is characterized by systemic arterial hypoxemia due to elevated pulmonary vascular resistance, leading to right-to-left shunting and alterations in pulmonary vasoreactivity.

 72. What is the incidence of PPHN?

-It is very uncommon and only occurs in 1 or 2 per 1,000 births.
-More common in full term and post term infants.
-There is a high risk of mortality.
+PPHN is rare, occurring in 1 to 2 per 1,000 births, and is more common in full-term and post-term infants.
+It carries a high risk of mortality.

 73. What are the primary causes of PPHN?